dylanroman03/Java-HomeWorks/README.md

 # JAVA HomeWorks
-HomeWorks Made in 2022 for the course `Programacion II` at the University UNET
+HomeWorks Made in 2022 for the course `Programacion I` at the University UNET

 ```bash
 Project Structure: